IceNetworkGitHub/CCNA/Security/ACLs For Packet Filtering.md

 - First check to see if there are any access lists.
   - show access-lists
+- Extended ACL access-list command requires three matching parameters: the IP protocol type, the source IP address, and the destination IP address.
+- Remember that when matching a specific IP address, the extended ACL requires the use of the **host** keyword.
+You cannot simply list the IP address alone.
 - To create an extended numbered list, enter global configuration mode.
   - access-list 100 deny icmp host 10.16.0.10 host 192.168.1.100 log
 - To deny http traffic from a specific host to a specific server.
   - access-list 100 deny tcp host 10.16.0.10 host 192.168.1.100 eq 80
+- The eq shouldn't always be at the end of the line.
+Let's say we want to deny traffic from web server 10.2.3.4/23's subnet to clients in the same subnet as host 10.4.5.6/22.
+We would put the eq www after the source, since we are denying traffic **from** the web server.
+  - ```access-list 104 permit tcp 10.2.2.0 0.0.1.255 eq www 10.4.4.0 0.0.3.255```

+### Extended ACLs and Ports ###

+- With extended ACLs we have the option of working with source and destination ports.
+Here are the syntax keywords:
+  - ```eq``` | Stands for equal.
+  - ```ne``` | Stands for not equal.
+  - ```lt``` | Stands for less than.
+  - ```gt``` | Stands for greater than.
+  - ```range``` | Stands for, you guessed it, range. :)

 ## Named ACLs ##